 Connecting and aggregating data is a huge part of BI.
 To help you with this task, we recommend you choose BI software that can easily connect to the software and apps you use the most.

-Though this functionality is helpful for every company, it’s even more important for marketing agencies.
+Though this functionality is helpful for every company, it’s even more important for marketing agencies and especially growth hacking agencies because they rely on marketing automation.
 It’s a competitive advantage and saves a lot of time.

 Some of your customers might need the same dashboards, and you don’t want to lose time replicating them.
 ClicData’s white-label BI platform allows marketing agencies to use one dashboard for all their clients.